dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ### Rename_Merge.py <a name="RM"></a>

-The goal of this script is to search through records in a fasta file and replace invalid taxon names with names compatible with the taxon list.
-The invalid taxon names file (*Unmatched_Taxon_Names.log*) from the `Taxa_Assessment.py` can be used to help create the replacement names file, as it contains all the taxon names that will fail the taxon filter in the `Parse_Loci.py` script.
-Similar to other input text files, make sure to open the replacement names file in a text editor and ensure the format includes Unix line breaks (line breaks marked by \n, rather than \r\n) and UTF-8 encoding, otherwise extra characters may interfere with parsing the file correctly with **SuperCRUNCH**.
+The goal of this script is to search through records in a fasta file and replace invalid taxon names with new names that are compatible with the taxon list.
+The invalid taxon names file (`Unmatched_Taxon_Names.log`) from the `Taxa_Assessment.py` can be used to help create the replacement names file, as it contains all the taxon names that failed the taxon filter.
+A second column can be added, and as each name is inspected a replacement name can be added to the second column, or if the name cannot be rescued then the row can be deleted.
+The final replacement names file should be two-columns in tab-delimited format, and an example is shown below.
+Similar to other input text files, make sure to open the replacement names file in a text editor and ensure the format includes Unix line breaks (line breaks marked by `\n`, rather than `\r\n`) and UTF-8 encoding, otherwise extra characters may interfere with parsing the file correctly with **SuperCRUNCH**.

 If the optional `-m` flag is used, records that are successfully relabeled are merged with another fasta file.
 Ideally, this fasta file should be the one containing all the records with valid taxon names (*Matched_Taxa.fasta*).
 The resulting merged fasta file (*Merged.fasta*) should then be used for the `Parse_Loci.py` script.